In the last module we added the Create feature in order to let users add Vehicles to the database.

 }

 If the vehicle object is not null, we borrow the next two code statements from the Create action method’s set up to create a SelectList object we will need for the Category select form control in the Edit view.
-To refresh our memory we use the VehicleTypes IQueryable property of the VehicleTypes repo as a parameter to the SelectList constructor, and pass “Id” and “Name” as the parameters for the dataValueField and dataTextField arguments for the drop down options in the View’s select form control.
+To refresh our memory we use the VehicleTypes IQueryable property of the VehicleTypes repo as a parameter to the SelectList constructor, and also pass “Id” and “Name” as the parameters for the dataValueField and dataTextField arguments for the drop down options in the View’s select form control.

 var vehicleTypes =